-UNSDCF outcomes U UNICEF outcomes Means of verification Indicative country programme outputs Major partners, partnership frameworks Indicative resources by country programme outcome: regular resources (RR), other resources (OR) (in thousands of United States dollars) RR OR Total B: Level 10 (2022) T: Level 20 development and environmental sustainability.
+UNSDCF outcomes UNICEF outcomes Key progress indicators, UNICEF outcomes baselines (B) and targets (T) Means of point of the second s Indicative country programme outputs Major partners, partnership frameworks Indicative resources by country programme outcome: regular resources (RR), other resources (OR) (in thousands of United States dollars) RR OR Total B: Level 10 (2022) T: Level 20 development and environmental sustainability.
 4.4.
 Health and social sector duty bearers have capacity for emergency preparedness, response and resilient recovery to climate- and non-climate- related disasters.
 Outcomes 1-5 Programme effectiveness: Country programme is efficiently planned, coordinated, and managed to meet quality standards and achieve results for children, including for humanitarian preparedness and response.
 Percentage of key five performance indicators meeting benchmarks B: 86% (2022) T: 90% Extent to which social sector budgets have been strengthened with UNICEF support, for greater and better investments in children, including in humanitarian and fragile contexts B: Level 5 (2022) T: Level 7 UNICEF systems Sector analytical reviews 5.1.
 Guidance, tools and resources are provided to effectively design and manage programmes.
 5.2.
-Evaluation research and data inform inclusive and equitable child-focused policies, plans and budgets.
+Evaluation research and data inform inclusive and equitable child- focused policies, plans and budgets.
 5.3.
 Government and key stakeholders have increased capacities for Departments of Planning and Development and Statistics United Nations and other multilateral organizations Research organizations 4 150 13 500 17 650